 The Bike Show....... in Hawes

-I`ve always thought of Hawes as the biker tea Mecca of the Dales, it was so busy that I couldn`t easily find a place to park.
-It was like a bikeshow, every type of moto-machine on show, and each of their owners clad in expensive leathers, I felt quite overwhelmed, and under labelled by it all.
+I`ve always thought of Hawes as the biker tea Mecca of the Dales.
+It was so busy that I couldn`t easily find a place to park.
+It was like a bikeshow, every type of moto-machine on show.
+Each of their owners clad in expensive leathers, I felt quite overwhelmed, and under labelled by it all.
 So without stopping and obviously missing out on another teashop, I took my favourite line towards home.
-That back road from Hawes over `the tops` to Kettlewell has to be one my favourite roads in the Dales; the vista coming down the dale with Inglebrough hovering in the background catching the hazy sunshine is always quite stupendous, and this particular day didn`t disappoint.
+That back road from Hawes over `the tops` to Kettlewell has to be one my favourite roads in the Dales; the vista coming down the dale with Inglebrough hovering in the background.
+It was catching the hazy sunshine.
+It's always quite stupendous, and this particular day didn`t disappoint.
 There was a big sky.
 All the peaks were layered behind each other like a decoupage greetings card.

 So, nearly home now, and I was parched.
 I was a husk, a shadow, a dehydrated shrunken skull inside a helmet in desperate need of a kettle.
 Thank goodness the homestead was in sight.